giankdiluvi/giankdiluvi.github.io/yvr.md

 Accessible by bus.
 Medium difficulty&mdash;you have to climb like 2800 steps.
 - Eagle Bluffs and St Mark's Summit at Cypress mountain.
 More difficult.
-(Stop at the Cypress lookout for a great view.)
+(Stop at the Cypress lookout for a great view of the city.)
-- Pump Peak at mount Seymour.
+- Pump Peak at Mount Seymour.
 Even more difficult.
 - Garibaldi Lake.
+Haven't done it but it's 18km round trip.

 **Parks**.
 - Stanely Park.
 You can hike around the trails,